millsjc/modulesets/README.md

 Instructions
 ------------

-The `install_lalinference_cbc.sh` script contains all the commands for a standard installation on the LIGO Data Grid and can be run as is:
+To install the lalinference_o2 code version, the `install_lalinference_o2.sh` script in the `lalinference_o2` branch contains all the commands for a standard installation on the LIGO Data Grid and can be run as is:

     $ nohup ./install_lalinference_cbc.sh &